zainshafiq/hello-world/README.md

 # hello-world
-I've got no idea what am I doing right now
+I have no idea what I'm doing right now

 "There's no better feeling in the world than a warm pizza box on your lap."